-We also entered into a letter agreement with Achieve, whereby we would pay, on behalf of Achieve, for transactions costs associated with the merger.
-In the event that the Merger Agreement is terminated and as a result of such termination we are required to pay to Achieve one or more termination fees, the total amount of termination fees we would owe is reduced by the amount of the transaction costs we would have paid on behalf of Achieve.
-As of March 31, 2017, we have paid, on behalf of Achieve, a total of \$0.2 million in transaction costs associated with the merger.
+We also entered into a letter agreement with Achieve, whereby we would pay, on behalf of Achieve, for transaction and other costs associated with the merger.
+In the event that the Merger Agreement is terminated and as a result of such termination we are required to pay to Achieve one or more termination fees, the total amount of termination fees we would owe is reduced by the amount of the transaction and other costs we would have paid on behalf of Achieve.
+As of June 30, 2017, we have paid, on behalf of Achieve, a total of \$0.4 million in transaction and other costs associated with the merger.